graphicsdesk/spectate/README.md

 $ spectate download
 ```

+For an explanation of the project structure, see the [this page](https://github.com/graphicsdesk/spectate/wiki/Project-Structure).
 For a detailed reference of the Spectate API, see the [API Documentation](https://github.com/graphicsdesk/spectate/wiki/API-Documentation).

 ### Illustrator and [ai2html](http://ai2html.org/)